vopern/article-recommender-system/readme.md

 The idea is to explore the components for a complete system in combination, not to create a production-ready system or a polished recommender model.

-See the great book 'Machine Learning System Desing Interview' by Ali Aminian and Alex Xu for more examples and better descriptions.

 ## High Level Design
 ![image info](high_level.png)